The 3 Primary Mortgage Lending Channels: Banks, Mortgage Banks & Brokers

-We publish this blog every few years b/c it always gets a surprising amount of interest.
+We publish this blog every few years because it always gets a surprising amount of interest.

-It is relevant now b/c the broker channel seems to be expanding again much faster than anyone anticipated.
+It is relevant now because the broker channel seems to be expanding again much faster than anyone anticipated.

 I explain why JVM is no longer in the broker channel below.